This article was first published on June 19th, 2019 and was last updated July 18th, 2022 with new information.

 Partnerships (or partner marketing) is the mutually beneficial collaboration between two businesses with the shared interest of developing marketing strategies to increase brand awareness and promote their products and services to the right target audience or consumer.
 This can either be a white label partnership (where one partner’s identity is not disclosed) or it can be a publicly known partnership.

-For the “one-man show,” putting time and money toward marketing efforts is challenging.
+For the “one-man show”, putting time and money toward marketing efforts is challenging.
 Marketing partnerships can be a great solution for small businesses that may not have the expertise or resources (bandwidth, financial, software and tools, etc.) needed for a successful marketing strategy.
-One of the main benefits is that it’s cost-effective.
-Small businesses can save money this way versus taking this on in-house and accruing high overhead costs.
+One of the main benefits is that it’s cost-effective and allows both businesses to leverage each other’s momentum.
+Businesses can save money this way versus taking this on in-house and accruing high overhead costs.
+It also broadens product and service offerings while enriching customer experiences.

 What are the Types of Partnership Marketing Strategies?

 There are many types of partnership marketing strategies that have proven to be successful for numerous brands.
-We’ll explain 10 different strategies below to help you better understand what’s available for your business:
+Here are ten different strategies below to help you better understand what’s available for your business:

 - White Label Marketing